Syllabus

 Teaching/learning method(s)

-• Lecture (L): In these sessions I will introduce the respective topic, providing an overview of theoretical concepts, empirical approaches, and key debates.
-While we will cover the underlying economic models, the emphasis will be on intuition, mechanisms, and applica- tions rather than on technical derivations.
-Lectures are meant to give all participants a common analytical toolkit and prepare the ground for more advanced discussions.
+• Lecture (L): In these sessions, we introduce the respective topic and provide an overview of key theoretical concepts, empirical approaches, and ongoing debates.
+While we discuss the underlying economic models, the emphasis is on intuition, mechanisms, and applications rather than technical derivations.
+Lectures are designed to establish a common analytical framework and prepare the ground for discussion.

 Assessment